Trench Run

 - 100 % negative mentions

-The game's stability has been criticized due to early glitches and buggy controllers, which have hindered its overall enjoyment and contributed to a lack of player engagement.
+The game's stability has been criticized due to numerous glitches and buggy controllers, which hinder the overall experience and prevent the fun concept from fully realizing its potential.
+Early gameplay issues have contributed to a sense of desolation among players.

 “Sadly, a fun concept that didn't really take off, coupled with areas for improvement and glitches in the gameplay early on, have led to this game becoming fairly desolate.”